PY7191 - Psychopathology (2020/21)

 Mixed methods approach.
 Formal lectures combined with work shop activities and interactive group sessions.

-Delivery and discussion of the module syllabi will be via interactive lectures and tutorials (11 X2hrs).
-In addition to the weekly seminar workshops which will provide a forum for the application of theory to practical problems (11 hrs), students are expected to work in groups to learn from each other and learn how to independently use other resources available, e.g. library, the internet, Web Learn and own organisation.
-Hence a total of 11x3 hrs interactive sessions including seminar activities are designed to discuss various topics in the lectures and the pre-circulated seminar workshop activities.
+Delivery and discussion of the module syllabi will be via interactive lectures and tutorials.
+In addition to the weekly seminar workshops which will provide a forum for the application of theory to practical problems, students are expected to work in groups to learn from each other and learn how to independently use other resources available, e.g. library, the internet, Web Learn and own organisation.
+Interactive sessions including seminar activities are designed to discuss various topics in the lectures and the pre-circulated seminar workshop activities.
 The module will also have its own dedicated Web Learn site to enable staff and students to readily contact each other and offers an on-line support/learning.

 Workshops and seminars: